History of Chinese Buddhism: Caves, art, and technology

 The popularization of Buddhism in this period is evident in the many scripture-filled caves and structures surviving from this period.
-The Mogao Caves near Dunhuang in Gansu province, the Longmen Grottoes near Luoyang in Henan and the Yungang Grottoes near Datong in Shanxi are the most renowned examples from the Northern Wei, Sui and Tang Dynasties.
+The Mogao Caves near Dunhuang in Gansu province, the Longmen Grottoes near Luoyang in Henan and the Yungang Grottoes near Datong in Shanxi are the most renowned examples from the Northern Wei, Sui and Tang dynasties.
 The Leshan Giant Buddha, carved out of a hillside in the eighth century during the Tang dynasty and looking down on the confluence of three rivers, is still the largest stone Buddha statue in the world.

 At the Longmen cave complex, Wu Zetian (r.
 690–705) –– a notable proponent of Buddhism during the Tang dynasty (reigned as Zhou)–– directed mammoth stone sculptures of Vaircōcana Buddha with Bodhisattvas.
 As the first self-seated woman emperor, these sculptures served multiple purposes, including the projection of Buddhist ideas that would validate her mandate of power.

 Monks and pious laymen spread Buddhist concepts through story-telling and preaching from sutra texts.
 These oral presentations were written down as bianwen (transformation stories) which influenced the writing of fiction by their new ways of telling stories combining prose and poetry.
 Popular legends in this style included Mulian Rescues His Mother, in which a monk descends into hell in a show of filial piety.

 Making duplications of Buddhist texts was considered to bring meritorious karma.
 Printing from individually carved wooden blocks and from clay or metal movable type proved much more efficient than hand copying and eventually eclipsed it.
 The Diamond Sūtra (Vajracchedikā Prajñāpāramitā Sūtra) of 868 CE, a Buddhist scripture discovered in 1907 inside the Mogao Caves, is the first dated example of block printing.

+Chan Buddhism

+After the arrival of Bodhidharma in the either 4th or 5th century in China, he founded the school of Chan Buddhism, becoming its first Patriarch (also known as Zen).
+The school of teaching became a major force during the Tang dynasty with the Fifth Patriarch Hongren, his student Shenxiu who became the national teacher under the rule of Wu Zetian, and the Sixth Patriach Huineng.

+Shenxiu and Huineng seemingly divided style created the Northern and Southern School of Chan.
+The Platform Sutra written by Huineng is the only Chinese produced Buddhist work that is given the status of a sutra normally only given to those expounded by the Buddha himself in India.